 Don’t hesitate.
 If you are that person that always finds the mistake most people miss, grit your teeth when you see a misspelled word, or check your email 50 times for errors, then this is quite likely something you should pursue.
 Go with your gut.

 Get trained.
 Sure, your innate ability will help, but I can assure you there is still so much you don’t know.
 English is such an eclectic language that you will find you are always learning.
 If you are going to do this professionally, then do it well.
 Complete a course, online studies, or research to hone your skills.

-Would you recommend High-Level Proofreading Pro to people who would like to start working as proofreaders and copy editors?
+Would you recommend High-Level Proofreading And Copyediting Pro to people who would like to start working as proofreaders and copy editors?

 Can you give us a peek at what your typical day is like?

 A typical day in the life of The Scrutineer is very time-boxed, but not usually stressful.
 I generally have a very early check-in with 1 or 2 team members in the morning before my day gets started.
 We chat about deliverables, strategy, blockers, or issues that need to be resolved with content or a client.
 Then, I get to work.

 I work remotely, and so does my team, so it’s easy to manage my day without having to worry about commuting, getting to meetings, etc. Generally, during the day, I have team or client meetings or email responses to get done.
 Early afternoon, when things have quieted, is my sweet spot to do some writing/proofreading/editing.